 The journal Slauga.
 Mokslas ir praktika (Eng.
 Nursing.
-Science and practice) is published by the Center of Excellence of Healthcare and Pharmacy Specialists (hereinafter referred to as Center of Excellence).
+Science and practice) is published by the Institute of Hygiene.
 The journal is an open access journal.
 Its content is free of charge, and its users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles.
 No embargo period is applied.
 There are no article processing charges.
 Access to the articles published in the journal is provided under a Creative Commons Attribution 4.0 (CC BY 4.0) license.

 We follow the guidelines set forth by the Committee on Publication Ethics (COPE, https://publicationethics.org) (hereinafter COPE) and support the principles of ethical publishing.
 These guidelines are applicable to journal editors, authors and reviewers.
-In managing possible violations, Center of Excellence follows COPE structural flowcharts.
+In managing possible violations, Institute of Hygiene follows COPE structural flowcharts.

 Authors shall follow high ethical standards for journal authors approved by COPE.
 Any breaches of ethics shall be considered as serious and managed according to COPE guidelines.